daovincent/ESIPE/CondensedInfo/Java.md

 ```
 list is your defensive copy

-arg at the end is if you want your stream to be parallel
+arg at the end is if you want your stream to be parallelizable

 ## Don't want a defensive copy for your lists ?
 No problem